C-o-r/Econometrics_Seminar/README.md

 # Econometrics_Seminar

 Identification problems in workhorse econometric models: the case of the GARCH model

 This ﬁle contains the replication ﬁle for ”Identiﬁcation problems in workhorse Econometric models: The case of the GARCH model”
 All calculations carried out using MATLAB (R2016b).

-Programs Figures: We had make every density estimator plot the same way.
-However, we changed each time the number of bins, to make the histogram more smooth.
+Programs Figures: all density estimators are made the same way. the number of bins are changed.

+Functions:
-Functions The functions below are used in the programs that plot ﬁgures.
+The functions below are used in the programs that plot ﬁgures.
 The functions are organized by category.

 Finite-sample Distributions for the GARCH(1,1) Model